torvalds/linux/Documentation/bpf/btf.rst

 5.3 Verifier Log
 ================

-The following is an example of how line_info can help debugging verification failure.::
+The following is an example of how line_info can help deging verification failure.::

        /* The code at tools/testing/selftests/bpf/test_xdp_noinline.c